mMONTAGEe/mMONTAGEe/README.md

 educational_ambitions:
   [
-    "Armenian Translation for Space Engine",
-    "Armenian Translation for Minecraft Mod Galacticraft 4 and 5", "Presentation introducing to Astronomy as Science in 9th grade to class and teachers", ".pdf documents about C++ Programming Language made for class, Downloadable from public archive made for them",
+    "Armenian Translation for Space Engine by Cosmographic Software", "Armenian Translation for Minecraft Mod Galacticraft 4 and 5", "Presentation introducing to Astronomy as Science in 9th grade to class and teachers", ".pdf documents about C++ Programming Language made for class, Downloadable from public archive made for them",